-- The LTI allows Managing Directors to receive annual conditional awards of performance shares, i.e. fully paid ordinary shares in the capital of the Company; - The value of the 'at target' number of performance shares is 40% of the annual base fee at the start of the performance period with a bandwidth of 30-50% taking into account the value of a fully paid ordinary share in the capital of the Company at the start of the performance period; - A three year performance period applies;

-- Dependent on the actual achievement of the performance criteria after the three years performance period and, subject to continued engagement, the Managing Directors will be granted an unconditional award of performance shares; - In case the performance shares are unconditionally granted, an additional holding period applies for one year.
+- The LTI allows Managing Directors to receive annual conditional awards of performance shares, i.e. fully paid ordinary shares in the capital of the Company; - The value of the 'at target' number of performance shares is 40% of the annual base fee at the start of the performance period with a bandwidth of 30-50% taking into account the value of a fully paid ordinary share in the capital of the Company, based on the average closing share price of the last three trading days of the preceding year, at the start of the performance period; - A three year performance period applies; - Dependent on the actual achievement of the performance criteria after the three years performance period and, subject to continued engagement, the Managing Directors will be granted an unconditional award of performance shares; - In case the performance shares are unconditionally granted, an additional holding period applies for one year.

-The following grant, comprising of Ordinary Shares in the Company, has been made under this plan:
+The following grants, comprising of Ordinary Shares in the Company, have been made under this plan:

-Board member Grant date Number of Awards Grant date Exercise Granted fair value price CEO - Marco Roeleveld 8 April 2020 7,848 €24.55 Nil CFO - Jeroen van Rossen 8 April 2020 5,935 €24.55 Nil
+Board member Grant date Number of Awards Grant date Exercise Granted fair value price CEO - Marco Roeleveld 8 April 2020 7,848 €24.55 Nil CEO - Marco Roeleveld 29 April 2021 1,752 €68.75 Nil CFO - Jeroen van Rossen 8 April 2020 5,935 €24.55 Nil CFO - Jeroen van Rossen 29 April 2021 1,363 €68.75 Nil

 ^{} At 100% realisation of the applicable performance conditions.
-The actual number of Awards that will vest can range between nil (at 0% realisation) and 17,229 (at 125% realisation).
+The actual number of Awards that will vest can range between 0% realisation and 125% realisation.

-The LTI grant for the financial year 2020 is subject to the following selection of performance conditions as determined by the Supervisory Board:
+The LTI grants for the financial year 2021 and 2020 are subject to the following selection of performance conditions as determined by the Supervisory Board:

-LTI performance KPI's 2020 for the CEO and CFO (i.e. under the long-term incentive plan) Weight Financial performance conditions ancial performance conditions Revenues and other income Adjusted EBITDA percentage 32,50% Non financial performance conditions Internationalisation 11,67% HSE evaluation 11,67% Footprint reduction and CO2 emissions 11,67%
+LTI performance KPI's for the CEO and CFO (i.e. under the long-term incentive plan) Weight Financial performance conditions Revenues and other income 32,50% Adjusted EBITDA percentage 32,50% Non financial performance conditions Internationalisation 11,67% HSE evaluation 11,67% Footprint reduction and CO2 emissions 11,67%

-Please note that the realisation of the LTI grant of 2020 will be based on the financial year 2022 outcome.
+Please note that the realisation of the LTI grant of 2021 and 2020 will be based on the outcome of financial year 2023 and 2022, respectively, and thus cannot be determined yet.